 This policy has been published in compliance with the duty imposed under paragraph 19(2) of Schedule 19 to the Finance Act 2016 and is in relation to the accounting period ended December 31, 2019.

 The Company acquired Costa Limited and its subsidiaries (“Costa”) on 3 January 2019 allowing The

 2. Tax in our Annual Report (Form 10-K)

-The Company’s business activities around the world incur a substantial amount and variety of business taxes.
-We pay corporate taxes, customs duties, excise taxes, stamp duties, employment and many other business taxes.
-In addition, we collect and pay employee taxes and indirect taxes such as excise duties and Value Added Tax.
+The Company’s business activities around the world incur a substantial amount and variety of business taxes, including corporate taxes, customs duties, excise taxes, stamp duties, employment taxes and many others.
+In addition, we collect and pay employee taxes and indirect taxes such as excise duties and value added tax.
 The taxes we pay and collect represent a significant part of our economic contribution to the countries in which we operate.